adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #34 On the 2nd week of the 8th-class.
 There are a total of 4-weeks in this class.

 #35 Progressed to the 3rd-week of the 8th-Class.

+#36 Still making good progress on the 8th-Class to wrap up the certificate.